jonatas22/fcc-03-RandomQuoteMachine/README.md

 # :rocket: Features

 - #### Get quotes from a JS file to showing they up randomly.
-- #### When a user click in New Quote it change the quote and the color of the page
+- #### When a user click in New Quote, it changes the quote and the color of the page

 # :postbox: Faq